ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 particular through the use of modifications such as the use of bespoke algorithms.

+# Threat model

+The assumptions that apply to all of the threats and risks within this section are based on observations of the use cases defined earlier in this document, and focus on external threats outside of the trust boundaries which may be in place within a network.
+Internal threats and risks such as a trusted operator are out of scope.

+## Delay-based attacks

+The risk that an on-path attacker can delay packets between a client and server exists in all time protocols operating on insecure networks and its mitigations within the protocol are limited for a clock which is not yet synchronised.
+Increased path diversity and protocol support for synchronisation across multiple heterogeneous sources are likely the most effective mitigations.

+## Payload manipulation

+Conversely, on-path attackers who can manipulate timestamps could also speed up a client's clock, resulting in drift-related malfunctions and errors such as premature expiration of certificates on affected hosts.
+An attacker may also manipulate other data in flight to disrupt service and cause de-synchronisation.
+Message authentication with regular key rotation should mitigate both of these cases; however consideration should also be made for hardware-based timestamping.

+## Denial of Service and Amplification

+NTPv4 has previously suffered from DDoS amplification attacks using a combination of IP address spoofing and private mode commands used in many NTP implementations, leading to an attacker being able to direct very large volumes of traffic to a victim IP address.
+Current mitigations are disabling private mode commands and encouraging network operators to implement BCP 38 {{RFC2827}}.
+The NTPv5 protocol specification should reduce the amplification factor in request/response payload sizes {{drdos-amplification}} through the use of padding and consideration of payload data.

 # Requirements

 At a high level, NTPv5 should be a protocol that is capable of operating in